AsenOsen/webtracker/README.md

 - remove repeated texts in element selection
 - check entire page changes button
 - fetcher sleep dependant from bunch size (should be more if 1-2 sites)
+- UTC to local time on graph
+- onmouseout from canvas, clear canvas

 # UI